mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

  1. Meet the strict requirements above (e.g. public, none defined at point of definiton)
- 2. Use 'implements' clauses to explicitly provide the functions to the generic function - see CHIP #2.
+ 2. Use `implements` clauses to explicitly provide the functions to the generic function - see CHIP 2_.
  3. Require these dependencies as first-class function arguments.

 Implications